Introduction

 Pregnancy

-By far the most common and well-known cause, pregnancy halts the menstrual cycle to support the developing fetus.
+By far the most common and well-known cause, pregnancy stops the menstrual cycle to support the developing fetus.
 A missed period is often the first noticeable sign, and in cases of secondary amenorrhea, it’s always the first possibility to rule out.

 Breastfeeding